Former members of the armed forces

 Veterans' Gateway is a telephone helpline for veterans seeking support.
 It's made up of a number of military charities and can put you in touch with organisations who can help further.

-If you're at risk of homelessness, you can get help finding accommodation from the following organisations.
+If you're at risk of homelessness, you can get help to find accommodation from the following organisations.